capactio/capact/docs/e2e-architecture.md

 ![Components](assets/components.svg)

+### OCF

+Open Capability Format is not a component per-se, but it's also an important part of the system.
+OCF is a specification of manifests for every entity in the system.
+It is stored in a form of multiple JSON Schema files.
+From the JSON schemas all internal [SDK](#sdk) Go structs are generated.

+OCF manifests are stored in [OCH](#och).

 ### UI

 UI is the easy way to manage Actions and consume [OCH](#och) content.

 It exposes the following functionalities:
-- See available Implementations for a given system, grouped by InterfaceGroups and Interfaces,
+- see available Implementations for a given system, grouped by InterfaceGroups and Interfaces,
-- See the available TypeInstances, along with theirs status and metrics,
+- see the available TypeInstances, along with theirs status and metrics,
-- Render & execute Actions, with advanced rendering mode support.
+- render and execute Actions, with advanced rendering mode support.

-Underneath, UI does all HTTP requests to [Gateway](#gateway).
+UI does all HTTP requests to [Gateway](#gateway).

-UI may be deployed outside Kubernetes.
+UI may be deployed outside the Kubernetes cluster with core Voltron components.

 ### CLI

-CLI is command line tool which makes easier with working the OCF manifests.
+CLI is command line tool which makes easier with working the [OCF](#ocf) manifests.

 Currently, CLI exposes the following features:
 - validates OCF manifests against the OCF JSON Schemas,
-- signs OCF manifests that are loaded by OCH.
+- signs OCF manifests that are loaded by [OCH](#och).

 CLI utilizes [SDK](#sdk).